Ranking the Batman Films from Worst to Best

 6. Batman Forever (1995)

-A mixture of Tim Burton’s gothier impulses and campy fun, “Batman Forever” might be tonally inconsistent but still offers plenty to admire.
-Kilmer is solid as Bruce Wayne/Batman although he is being eclipsed by the colorful antagonists of (a career peak) Jim Carrey and Tommy Lee Jones.
-Schumacher attempts to distance himself from Burton’s darker and expressionistic style organising the various skirmishes in an expansive Gotham as an elaborate theatre show complemented by a totally 90’s soundtrack.
+A mixture of Tim Burton’s more gothic impulses and campy fun, “Batman Forever” might be tonally inconsistent but still offers plenty to admire.
+Kilmer is solid although he is being eclipsed by the colorful antagonists of (a career peak) Jim Carrey and Tommy Lee Jones.
+Schumacher attempts to distance himself from Burton’s darker and expressionistic style organizing the various skirmishes in an expansive Gotham as an elaborate theatre show complemented by a totally 90’s soundtrack.
 With an Oscar worthy (nominated) cinematography by Stephen Goldblatt, the neon infused (and frankly jaw dropping in moments) production design of Barbara Ling (“Once Upon a Time in Hollywood“ (2019)) and Elliot Goldenthal’s bombastic score, Schumacher handles the action well and hints at a more personal yet superficial exploration of Batman, afraid of alienating the younger audience.
 Thus, “Batman Forever” is an expensive firework: it causes awe but is quickly forgotten.

 Tone